jeffThompson/PhysicalComputing/Week09_AudioAndVideo/Demos/06-Sprites.md

 We've seen how to create shapes, load images, and even access individual pixels.
 For our last example, let's take a look at how we can load and display animations!

 [*Sprites*](https://en.wikipedia.org/wiki/Sprite_(computer_graphics)) are a simple but very effective way of creating animations.
 A sprite is a single frame of an animation – for example: a person walking – which are shown one after another to create the illusion of movement.
-Sprites can be stored as separate images, but often all the frames are combined into a single image, called a *sprite sheet.*
+Sprites can be stored as separate images, but often all the frames are combined into a single image, called a *sprite sheet.* When loaded, the software slices up the sprite sheet into individual sprites.

 ***